-In a murder case, California state laws require the prosecutor to prove that the defendant exhibited express or implied malice.
+In a murder case, California law requires the prosecutor to prove that the defendant exhibited express or implied malice.
 Express malice means that the defendant deliberately chose to commit murder.
-Alternatively, the prosecutor may show implied malice in the defendant's conduct that reflects an "abandoned and malignant heart."
-Implied malice may arise if the defendant meant to create the circumstances that resulted in the killing of another person.
+Implied malice refers to conduct that reflects an "abandoned and malignant heart."
+This can arise if the defendant meant to create the circumstances that resulted in the killing of another person.
 When a criminal case lacks malice, the prosecutor will likely need to pursue manslaughter charges instead of murder charges.

-The legal definition of first degree murder affects the definition of second degree murder -- state law defines second degree murder as all murders that do not qualify as first degree murder.
+The legal definition of first degree murder affects the definition of second degree murder as state law defines second degree murder as all other murders that do not qualify as first degree murder.

-If the victim does not die within three years and one year after the date when the cause of death allegedly occurred, California state laws include a presumption that the homicide was not a criminal act of murder or manslaughter.
+If the victim does not die within three years and one day after the date when the cause of death allegedly occurred, California state laws include a presumption that the homicide was not a criminal act of murder or manslaughter.
 The prosecutor must rebut the presumption in order to pursue a second degree murder charge.